chinarjoshi/meteorological-query-tool/README.md

 ### Prerequisites

-The flask framework must be installed as a prerequisite.
+The Flask framework and SQLite3 RDBMS must be installed as a prerequisite.
 * pip
   ```sh
   pip install requirements.txt